programs-forensic-engineering-990x358

 After earning an education, many forensic engineers choose to pursue professional certification.
 Forensic engineers may apply for certification from two different bodies:

 • All members of the National Academy of Forensic Engineers (NAFE) are conferred with the distinction of Board Certified Diplomate in Forensic Engineering.
-To join NAFE, applicants must be a member of the National Society of Professional Engineers (NSPE) and must be registered Professional Engineers.
+To join NAFE, applicants must be members of the National Society of Professional Engineers (NSPE) and must be registered Professional Engineers.
 In addition, applicants must “have appropriate engineering education, licensure, and practice experience” and must provide professional references who are familiar with their work specific to forensic engineering.

 • Applicants choosing to pursue certification from the International Board of Forensic Engineering Sciences must submit details about their education, professional forensic experience, competence in technical matters, and ethics issues, which are considered alongside general knowledge during a peer-review process.
 Upon passing the peer review, applicants will sit for a written and oral exam.
 Those who pass must be recertified every five years.